mozilla/looker-spoke-default/duet/mr1DEVELOPMENT/explores/dev_ntm_deployment_notes.md

 Change the looks referenced in all the explores to remove dev

 Change the explores referenced in the dashboard file to remove dev

+Update the references to the dev_*.explores in duet.model